What are the responsibilities and job description for the Police Officer position at City of Owasso?

 Deadlines and Important Dates:

-Candidates who move forward through each step of the process below are advised to note these dates, and plan work and personal schedules accordingly.
+Candidates who move forward through each step of the process below are advised to note these dates and plan accordingly.

 Apply at OwassoHires.com.